 It works a lot better than buying an individual adapter for the region you are visiting.
 Less plastic consumption and more free space in your bag.

 Food containers are life savers when going on outdoor trips or when travelling on a budget.

-To get zero waste travel containers for food, it is important that you can reuse it as much as necessary.
+To get zero waste travel containers for food, it is important that you can reuse them as much as necessary.
 We like this stainless steel container.
-We went for stainless steel for durability, and because it is lighter than glass.
+We went for stainless steel for durability and because it is lighter than glass.

-By carrying your own food, you avoid going to a store and buy something on the go, which will be probably wrapped in plastic.
+By carrying your own food, you avoid going to a store and buying something on the go, which will be probably wrapped in plastic.

 I don’t want to sound like plastic is EVIL.
 It seems to be necessary for so many things, and we by no means have been able to eliminate plastic consumption.
 But it does become obvious how much unnecessary plastic is in our lives once you pay attention.
 And speaking of plastic alternatives…

 To complement your food container, or to avoid plastic forks when you try street food, bring with you bamboo cutlery.

 There are many options when it comes to bamboo tableware, but we liked these ones because the brand states that they do not use any type of chemicals or melamine (which are commonly found in other options in the market).

 They are very lightweight and convenient for the outdoors.
 Also, if at some point you want to get rid of them, your conscious can be clear because bamboo is 100% biodegradable.